addrummond/claney/Readme.md

 but not `POST /foo`.

 A `\` can be used to escape spaces, special characters, and `*` within a glob.
+Globs cannot be used with methods.
 All special characters can be surrounded by whitespace, so that e.g. the following two expressions are valid and equivalent:

 ```
 api&!(client|[GET])
-api & !( client | [ GET ] )
+api & ! ( client | [ GET ] )
 ```

 ## Hosts